Moncks Corner, South Carolina: Geography

-U.S. Route 52 is the main highway through the town, leading south 32 mi to Charleston and north 80 mi to Florence.
-U.S. Route 17 Alternate also passes through the town, leading east 49 mi to Georgetown and southwest 16 mi to Summerville.
-South Carolina Highway 6 leads northwest from Moncks Corner along the south and west sides of Lakes Moultrie and Marion 39 mi to Interstate 95 at Santee.
+US 52 is the main highway through the town, leading south 32 mi to Charleston and north 80 mi to Florence.
+US 17 Alt also passes through the town, leading east 49 mi to Georgetown and southwest 16 mi to Summerville.
+SC 6 leads northwest from Moncks Corner along the south and west sides of Lakes Moultrie and Marion 39 mi to I-95 at Santee.

 According to the United States Census Bureau, Moncks Corner has a total area of 19.2 sqkm, of which 18.9 sqkm is land and 0.3 sqkm, or 1.81%, is water.

 Climate

-Moncks Corner is a humid subtropical climate(Cfa) according to the Köppen climate classification system.
-It is similar to Charleston in regards of the said climate, which Moncks Corner is a suburb of.
+Moncks Corner is a humid subtropical climate (Cfa) according to the Köppen climate classification system.
+The town's climate is similar to that of Charleston, of which it is a suburb.
 However, due to the distance from the coast compared to Charleston, it is noticeably hotter in the summer.

 Demographics

 2020 census

 As of the 2020 United States census, there were 13,297 people, 3,774 households, and 2,796 families residing in the town.